bytemakers/Noteslify/README.md

 ## Team

 The Developer Team behind Noteslify.
+This project wouldn't have been possible without them and our awesome contributors.

 - [@devarshishimpi](https://www.github.com/devarshishimpi)
 - [@khushi818](https://github.com/khushi818)